HannahGress/app_attacks/README.md

-# app
+# app_attacks
 This repo contains the application layer for a framework implementing standards-compliant BLE attacks.
-Modifications done for the attacks in the BLE stack can be found in the "zephyr" folder.
+Modifications done for the attacks in the BLE stack can be found in the "zephyr_attacks" folder.